osrn/lazy-ledger/README.md

 Solar Network Core Plugin for Rewards Bookkeeping and Payments Distribution.

 ## Introduction
 Lazy-Ledger is a core plugin utilizing core functions and events to share forging rewards with voters and other stakeholders.
 Rewards are calculated at each forged block then allocated amongst the stakeholders in compliance with the reward sharing plan(s) configured.
-Mutltiple plans can be scheduled only one being active at a given block height & timestamp.
+Multiple plans can be scheduled with only one being active at a given block height & timestamp.

-The ledger is stored as a local database where an entry is recorded for each stakeholder for each block forged.
-An auto-recovery mechanism continuously checks for block reverts, aligning ledger database with the network.
+The ledger is stored in a local sqlite database where an entry is recorded for each voter for each block forged.
+An auto-recovery mechanism continuously checks for forks and aligns ledger database with the network in the case of block and transaction revert events.

 A ledger record is composed of following metadata:
 `block height`, `round`, `forged time`, `block reward`, `earned reward`[^1], `earned fees`[^2], `total valid votes`[^3], `recipient address`, `recipient type`, `valid voting balance`[^3], `share ratio`, `allotment`, `entry timestamp`, `payment transaction id`, `timestamp transaction forged`